MarkKlerkx/DataspaceFontys/README.md

 2. postman folder: postman collections to test the environment

-3. documentation folder: documentstion about setup and configuration of the dataspace and architecture documentation
+3. documentation folder: documentation about setup and configuration of the dataspace and architecture documentation